nlitz88/metrics/README.md

 #### Device Classes
 These classes are meant to extend the Device Base Class by overriding the implementations in the Device Base class as well as adding other custom operations as needed.

+## Publisher Classes

+**Publisher Classes** are defined for each different type of system that messages might want to be published to repeatedly.
+For instance, you might have a pubisher for mqtt, one for publishing values to a redis database, or maybe to mongo for long term storage.

+#### Publisher/Producer interface
+This interface would define operations like publish_data that would essentially receive that generic python dictionary with a devices data, transform it to whatever form is required (JSON), and then publish it to whichever service/server it is built for.

+TODO: there should be a separate python module (not interface) that is responsible for taking the data and making it available via a REST API.
+This could be like metricsserver or something.
+Anyways, the plan is to cache the data in redis, and then that server would basically be pulling data from redis upon request.
+Could also implement custom endpoints to make direct calls to get values directlyl raqther than through redis.